RefactoringGuru/refactoring-examples/interactive-en-after/java/form-template-method.md

 Before starting the refactoring per se, we should arrange things so that these two methods appear in the subclasses of some shared parent class.

-To do this, create a <a href="/replace-method-with-method-object">simple method object</a> by moving both methods to it.
+To do this, we create a <a href="/replace-method-with-method-object">simple method object</a> by moving both methods to it.

 Now the bodies of the original methods can be replaced with calls to the <code>ArticleView</code> methods.